 The Resource and Advocacy Center at UAF provides advocacy and resources referral to students, staff and faculty survivors of power-based personal violence.
 The office is staff by a confidential Advocacy Services Coordinator and volunteers.
 The center provides a confidential resource on campus for survivors.
 The coordinator is a full time staff member of the Interior Alaska Center for Non-Violent Living.

 The Resource and Advocacy Center and the Interior Alaska Center for Non-Violent Living provides confidential support to survivors of domestic violence, sexual assault, stalking, and dating violence and can help with the following:

 - Support through exploring options, safety planning, crisis intervention, providing referrals, accompaniment to appointments etc.

 - Emergency shelter is available to survivors (and their children) who are in need to safe housing.
 Emergency transportation is also available.

 - Assists with applications for housing, public assistance etc.

 - The following support groups are available: H.O.P.E.
 (Hold on Pain Ends), a student led support group for survivors at UAF

-- Title IX information and support, advocates are not mandated reports to the title ix office but can provide information about the title ix and support survivors who want to go through the process.
+- Title IX information and support, advocates are not mandated reporters to the Title IX office but can provide information about the Title IX and support survivors who want to go through the process.